rohitkijbile/k3d/README.md

 ### General information.

 This needs docker as base for running the k3d infrastructure.
-In case you are using MAC/Windows then docker desktop is expected to be installed, if the linux distribution is used normal docker instalaltion is sufficiant.
+In case you are using MAC/Windows then docker desktop is expected to be installed, if the linux distribution is used normal docker installation is sufficient..

 ### Installation on MAC
 ```